Acciona energised by investment into ‘strategically important’ Australia

 “We are here in the region for the long term.
 All our divisions are now active in several states and have long-term commitments that will contribute to Australia’s water and energy security, infrastructure, technological advancement and sustainability goals,” says Becerril.

-The Australian Trade Commission (Austrade) has worked closely with Acciona over a number of years in Spain and Australia to support their A$650 million investment.
+The Australian Trade and Investment Commission (Austrade) has worked closely with Acciona over a number of years in Spain and Australia to support their A$650 million investment.

 “Investment into Australia from international organisations such Acciona continues to play an important part in delivering Australia’s infrastructure and clean energy needs,” says Simone Desmarchelier, Austrade’s Trade Commissioner and European Infrastructure Investment Industry Leader.